 The Founders believed the program would be best served under the umbrella of one of New York’s top level educational institutions and approached Columbia University.
 The University, through the Columbia Arts Initiative (Gregory Mosher, director) and the Theater Program of the Columbia School of the Arts (Steven Chaikelson, chair), further developed the vision and structure for the fellowship and provides the fellows access to the extraordinary academic and cross disciplinary strengths that Columbia University offers.

-Today, through the ongoing generous support of the Geraldine Stutz Trust and the Broadway League, a new fellow is selected annually.
+Today, through the ongoing generous support of the John Gore Organization, the Geraldine Stutz Trust and the Broadway League, a new fellow is selected annually.

 The T Fellowship honors the legacy of Broadway producer T. Edward Hambleton.
 The Fellowship is designed to support the development of gifted emerging theatrical producers.
 The T Fellowship is committed to sustaining the finest traditions of creative producing.
 Although the environment in which theatre is produced continues to change, the underlying principles that have historically shepherded great works of American theater continue to have validity today and must be understood and adapted if the art form is to thrive.

 The T Fellowship exposes the fellows to the best contemporary producing practices, but doesn’t teach those practices as the only or most effective way to produce theater.
 The philosophy is that which is good for the art form is good for business.
 The Fellowship emphasizes that the creative producer’s role is to be the instigator, the collaborator, and the leader who gets art on the stage and to the public.
 The T Fellowship neither wishes to turn back the clock to 1950 nor settle for the status quo.
 The T Fellowship is looking to empower new producers to reinvent the wheel themselves, on their own terms, following their own tastes, in their own style.